WonderfulToolchain/wonderful-docs/docs/target-wonderswan.md

 The Wonderful toolchain for WonderSwan is based on [gcc-ia16](https://github.com/tkchia/build-ia16/), a fork of GCC 6.3.0 targetting 8086-class CPUs.
 Additional patches have been developed to feature a V30MZ-aware cost calculator for more effective optimization.

+Developing with C is well-supported up to C11.
+Developing with C++ (up to C++14) is theoretically viable, but currently not supported.

 Note: The NEC V30MZ uses distinct opcode and register naming compared to its compatible Intel counterpart.
 However, for the purposes of this toolchain, we will be exclusively using Intel names in documentation and code.